 ## How it works

-You choose a profession, and we'll find you an individual mentor.
-It'll be a programmer who currently works in the field and has teaching experience.
-Learning to program within a profession is combined into four modules.
-Each module consists of courses relating to the topic, and a practical project.
+You choose a profession, and we will find you a personal mentor.
+It will be a programmer working in the field and having teaching experience.
+The learning of programming within a profession consists of four modules.
+Each module includes courses on the topic and a practical project.

-Interestingly: on Hexlet, course texts are actually written in Markdown format, and then automatically converted to HTML markup when they're uploaded to the server.
+By the way, Hexlet authors write their text courses in Markdown format, which is automatically converted to HTML markup when uploaded to the server.

 The Pug preprocessor uses the package jstransformer-markdown-it to convert Markdown to HTML.
-It can be set using the command
+We can set it using the command:

 npm install jstransformer-markdown-it